hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_G.md

 Otherwise all the goods items related to this container (if present) must be declared.<br /><br />
 All the non-containerised goods items related to this seals information (if present) must be declared as well.

 **Technical Description**

-N/A

-## G0715

-**Functional Description**

-Each occurrence of this data group can include either a common risk or a national risk (it cannot be merged in one occurrence).

-**Technical Description**

-N/A

-## G0716

-**Functional Description**

-During the Transitional Period, if more than one (1) iteration of the Data Group &lt;RISK ANALYSIS RESULT&gt; is needed to report multiple risks (combined or not) identified for one Goods Item (i.e. with the same ‘Declaration goods item number’) or for the whole Consignment (i.e. no ‘Declaration goods item number’ to report), then the Data Group &lt;RISK ANALYSIS&gt; includes multiple iterations of the Data Group &lt;RISK ANALYSIS RESULT&gt; with the same ‘Declaration goods item number’ or multiple iterations of the Data Group &lt;RISK ANALYSIS&gt; without ‘Declaration goods item number’ (as a workaround of the transitional rule E1406).

-**Technical Description**